v-fedoseev/v-fedoseev/README.md

 I'm a Machine Learning Engineer.
 I'm based in Germany and currently I am:

+⚙️ An intern @ Korro AI: Computer Vision and AI;

 ⚙️ A recent graduate @ U of Bonn: a research-focused CS program.
-(GPA 1.6);
+(GPA 1.6).

-⚙️ An intern @ Korro AI: Computer Vision and AI
 _____
 🚈 What I did before:
 - A research assistant @ U of Oxford: data parsing, cleaning and analysis in a Finance project.